ibab/make-based-analysis/README.md

 	python step1.py $< $@
 ```

 In this case, the task is executed by a python script called `step1.py`.
-(In general, this could be anything that can be run from the shell)
+In general, this could be anything that can be run from the shell.
 The command line arguments that are passed to the script specify the input and output filenames.

 After defining a few of these steps, we require `make` to run a certain sequence of steps by specifying the filename of the output we want: